dart-lang/language/working/0723-static-extensions/feature-specification.md

-If this invocation does not include actual type arguments and the extension declares one or more type parameters then the invocation is subjected to type inference to reconstruct the type arguments.
+If this invocation does not include actual type arguments and the extension declares one or more type parameters then the invocation is subject to type inference to reconstruct the type arguments.

-*Fully resolved invocations of and references to constructors declared in extensions are not expected to be common in actual source code.
-However, such invocations and references can be used in order to resolve name clashes when multiple extensions are accessible and two or more of them declare a constructor with the same name, or one declares a constructor named `C.name` and another declares a static member named `name`.
-Also, they define the semantics of extension declared constructors with other forms, because those other forms are reduced to the fully resolved form.*
+*Fully resolved invocations and tearoffs of constructors declared in extensions are not expected to be common in actual source code.
+However, such invocations and tearoffs can be used in order to resolve name clashes when multiple extensions are accessible and two or more of them declare a constructor with the same name, or one declares a constructor named `name` and another declares a static member named `name`.
+Also, they define the semantics of extension declared constructors with other forms, because those other forms may be reduced to the fully resolved form.*

-#### Finding the fully resolved form of an invocation or reference.
+#### Finding the fully resolved target of an invocation or tearoff

-Consider an instance creation expression of the form `C<TypeArguments>.name(arguments)`, where `<TypeArguments>` may be absent.
-Or similarly, consider a constructor reference ("tearoff") `C<TypeArguments>.name`, where `<TypeArguments>` may again be absent.
+An instance creation expression of any of the following forms is considered to be a reference to `name`:
+  - `C<TypeArguments>.name(arguments)` where `<TypeArguments>` may be
+    absent and where `name` may be `new`.
+  - `C<TypeArguments>(arguments)` where `<TypeArguments>` may be
+    absent and where `name` is considered to be `new`.

+Similarly a constructor tearoff of any of the following forms is considered to be a reference to `name`:
+  - `C<TypeArguments>.name` where `<TypeArguments>` may be
+    absent and where `name` may be `new`.
+  - `C<TypeArguments>` where `<TypeArguments>` may be absent and where `name` is considered to be `new`.

-In either case, assume that `C` denotes a type introducing membered declaration _D_ (where `C` may include an import prefix).
-Assume that _D_ does not declare a constructor named `C.name`.
+In any of these cases, assume that `C` denotes a type introducing membered declaration _D_ (where `C` may include an import prefix).
+Assume that _D_ does not declare a constructor with **uniform base constructor name** `name`.

-Let _M_ be the set of accessible extensions with on-declaration _D_ that declare a constructor named `C.name` or a static member named `name`.
+Let _M_ be the set of accessible extensions with on-declaration _D_ that declare a constructor with **uniform base constructor name** `name` or a static member with basename `name`.

 A compile-time error occurs if _M_ includes extensions with constructors as well as static members.